 — Ashwin Prakash, Data Analytics Lead, PubMatic

-Without a multidimensional data observability cloud solution, enterprises are flying data-blind and they risk spending millions of dollars on data handling and infrastructure, all of which can be avoided.
+Without a cloud data observability solution, enterprises are flying data-blind and they risk spending millions of dollars on data handling and infrastructure, all of which can be avoided.

 This is what happened with PhonePe (Walmart subsidiary), a startup that provides instant payment systems to more than 350 million customers across India.
-Acceldata helped PhonePe implement Acceldata Pulse, our compute performance processing and reliability solution, and within a day, began to identify anomalies within their environment.
+Acceldata helped PhonePe implement the Acceldata Data Observability Platform, our compute performance processing and reliability solution, and within a day, began to identify anomalies within their environment.

 Over the next 18 months, Acceldata helped PhonePe scale its data infrastructure by 2,000%.
 But more importantly, even during this period of hyper-growth, PhonePe used Acceldata to save $5MM in annual data handling costs while maintaining over 99.97% availability across its Hadoop infrastructure.